hyperledger/iroha-2-docs/src/guide/security/security-principles.md

 1. Adopt robust authentication rules:

-    - Utilize strong and unique passwords for all accounts.
+    - Utilise strong and unique passwords for all accounts.

     - Never reuse passwords.